 Gabe Beckhurst Feijoo

-I am currently completing a PhD in Art History at UCL, where my thesis examines strategies of personae in queer and feminist engagements with spatial justice.
-Guided by an interest in how these artists process complex cultural responses to environmental crisis, the project maps fruitful coordinates between queer and trans, critical race and ecocritical theories and conceptual forms across key points in their contemporary development.
-My research is funded by the Arts and Humanities Research Council (AHRC) and I have received additional travel grants from AHRC and Terra Foundation for American Art as well as an IPS fellowship at the Huntington Library in 2020.
-I have taught at the University of York (BA History of Art), the Slade School of Fine Art (BFA) and UCL.
+I hold a PhD in Art History at UCL, where I wrote a thesis on a history of ecological affects in contemporary visual art relating to queer and feminist artistic engagements with environmental and spatial contexts.
+The project developed a queer ecocritical approach to address how social norms undergird political movements and to uncover unique aesthetic approaches that enrich and challenge the historiography of art about ecological crisis.
+Mapping key coordinates between queer and trans, critical race and ecocritical methodologies, ideas and conceptual forms across key points in their contemporary development, this research has been funded by the Arts and Humanities Research Council (AHRC) and the Terra Foundation for American Art and supported in an IPS fellowship at the Huntington Library in 2020.